SNodeC/snode.c/README.md

 As starting point it is assumed that local **ssh** and **sftp** access to the router exist and that the router is connected to the **Internet** via the **WAN** port.

-Deploying SNode.C **for the first time** on an OpenWRT router involves four tasks:
+Deploying SNode.C **for the first time** on an OpenWRT router involves three tasks:

 1. Cross Compile SNode.C
 2. Prepare Deployment
 3. Deploy SNode.C
-4. Finish Deployment

 **Subsequent** deployments involve only two tasks: